blckclov3r/blckclov3r.github.io/wp-content/plugins/happy-elementor-addons/readme.txt

 Officially recommended by Elementor Page Builder!
 We are now listed on their [official addons page](https://elementor.com/addons/).

-### **39+ FREE PREMIUM-LIKE WIDGETS AND MORE ON ITS WAY**
+### **35+ FREE PREMIUM-LIKE WIDGETS AND MORE ON ITS WAY**

 Unlike most other Elementor addons, Happy Addons offers itself with many robust free widgets.
 These free yet important widgets would surely give you a feel of premium widgets making you wonder how come these widgets are free.
 Let's explore all the magical free widgets of Happy Addons:

 - [**Card**](https://demo.happyaddons.com/elementor-card-widget-demo/) – Incredibly powerful widget to demonstrate your products, articles, news, creative posts using a beautiful combination of texts, links, badge, and image.
 Using built-in positioning and offset feature you can create eye-candy designs in a twist.
+- [**Gradient Heading**](https://demo.happyaddons.com/elementor-gradient-heading-widget-demo/) – Another gem to create eye candy headings for your websites.
+You can apply different gradient styles, angles, opacity, and positions to make them look even better across different device screens.
 - [**Info Box**](https://demo.happyaddons.com/elementor-info-box-widget-demo/) – Create beautiful information boxes using icons, links, and texts, and make them slick using the built-in positioning features.
 - [**Icon Box**](https://demo.happyaddons.com/elementor-icon-box-widget-demo/) – A simplified version of Infobox but comes with powerful display features.
 Perfect for showcasing interesting information to your users in various styles.
-- [**Skill Bars**](https://demo.happyaddons.com/elementor-skill-bars-widget-demo/) – An essential building block to showcase user skills, task percentage, required tools, and other progressive information in different ways.
-It comes with incredible customizing options to suit your needs.
-- [**Review**](https://demo.happyaddons.com/elementor-review-widget-demo/) – Showcase your user feedback, reviews, and rating easily than ever using our review widget.
-Display user photos, texts and star ratings.
-Make them stand out using built-in offsets and positioning features.
 - [**Image Compare**](https://demo.happyaddons.com/elementor-image-compare-widget-demo/) – Are you a photo-editor, agency or product designer who often needs to showcase their beautiful works in a form of before and after slider?
 This widget is perfect for this job.
 And built-in styling options, vertical and horizontal orientation features can help you design these before-after sections with more creativity.
-- [**Gradient Heading**](https://demo.happyaddons.com/elementor-gradient-heading-widget-demo/) – Another gem to create eye candy headings for your websites.
-You can apply different gradient styles, angles, opacity, and positions to make them look even better across different device screens.
 - [**Team Member**](https://demo.happyaddons.com/elementor-team-member-widget-demo/) – A perfect widget to showcase your beautiful team in various styles using texts, images, and social links.
 And just like our other widgets, you will find powerful styling options to make them stand out quite easily.
+- [**Review**](https://demo.happyaddons.com/elementor-review-widget-demo/) – Showcase your user feedback, reviews, and rating easily than ever using our review widget.
+Display user photos, texts and star ratings.
+Make them stand out using built-in offsets and positioning features.
+- [**Skill Bars**](https://demo.happyaddons.com/elementor-skill-bars-widget-demo/) – An essential building block to showcase user skills, task percentage, required tools, and other progressive information in different ways.
+It comes with incredible customizing options to suit your needs.
+- [**Contact Form 7**](https://demo.happyaddons.com/elementor-contact-form-7-widget-demo/) – This utility widget helps you to integrate existing forms built using CF7 plugin across your web pages without spending too much time.
+- [**Caldera Forms**](https://demo.happyaddons.com/elementor-caldera-forms-widget-demo/) – This widget can help you to display your caldera forms to display on your web pages designed with Elementor.
+- [**weForms**](https://demo.happyaddons.com/elementor-we-forms-widget-demo/) – Designed forms using weForms plugin and looking for a way to display those on your Elementor powered pages?
+This is the answer to that.
+- [**Ninja Forms**](https://demo.happyaddons.com/elementor-ninja-form-widget-demo/) – Use this widget to embed forms created using Ninja Forms to display seamlessly on your web pages.
+Various styling options will help you to look at them even better.
+- [**WPForms**](https://demo.happyaddons.com/elementor-wpform-widget-demo/) – Use this widget to embed forms created using WPForms to display seamlessly on your web pages.
+Various styling options will help you to look at them even better.
 - [**Dual Button**](https://demo.happyaddons.com/elementor-dual-button-widget-demo/) – DualButton widget allows you to add two flexible and trendy action buttons in your sections, in different styles.
-- [**Number**](https://demo.happyaddons.com/elementor-number-widget-demo/) – Simply beautiful, this widget can help you create stunning number blocks with various styles, look-n-feels that's literally going to blow your mind.
+- [**Testimonial**](https://demo.happyaddons.com/elementor-testimonial-widget-demo/) – Create beautiful testimonial sections with different look-n-feels using HappyAddons Testimonial widget.
 - [**Justified Grid**](https://demo.happyaddons.com/elementor-justified-grid-widget-demo/) – Another pro-grade widget that can help you to create the beautiful justified grid.
 It comes packed with tons of options to make it stand out from the crowd.
-- [**Testimonial**](https://demo.happyaddons.com/elementor-testimonial-widget-demo/) – Create beautiful testimonial sections with different look-n-feels using HappyAddons Testimonial widget.
+- [**Number**](https://demo.happyaddons.com/elementor-number-widget-demo/) – Simply beautiful, this widget can help you create stunning number blocks with various styles, look-n-feels that's literally going to blow your mind.
 - [**Logo Grid**](https://demo.happyaddons.com/elementor-logo-grid-widget-demo) – Showcase your clients or products using our logo grid widget, and display these items with styles.
+- [**Carousel**](https://demo.happyaddons.com/elementor-carousel-widget-demo/) – Create interesting image and text carousels using our carousel widget which comes with a lot of options.
 - [**Slider**](https://demo.happyaddons.com/elementor-slider-widget-demo/) – Now you can create sliders with beautiful animations and effects using our Slider widget.
 And just like our other widgets, there are lots of customization options for you.
-- [**Carousel**](https://demo.happyaddons.com/elementor-carousel-widget-demo/) – Create interesting image and text carousels using our carousel widget which comes with a lot of options.
-- [**Image Grid**](https://demo.happyaddons.com/elementor-image-grid-widget-demo/) – Simply beautiful, this widget can help you create stunning number blocks with various styles, look-n-feels that's literally going to blow your mind.
 - [**Step Flow**](https://demo.happyaddons.com/elementor-step-flow-widget-demo/) – Create an excellent step by step visual diagram and instructions using this smart widget.
 Change directions, counters and make them look amazing with icons, texts, and colors.
-- [**Fun Factor**](https://demo.happyaddons.com/elementor-fun-factor-widget-demo/) - Another power packed widget that can help you create incredible accordions in styles
 - [**Calendly**](https://demo.happyaddons.com/elementor-calendly-widget-demo/) – Schedule meetings without the back-and-forth emails through Calendly.
 We are happy to integrate this important application in our HappyAddons.
+- [**Flip Box**](https://demo.happyaddons.com/elementor-flip-box-widget-demo/) – FlipBox helps you to deliver messages in a beautiful way with before and after-effects.
+- [**Pricing Table**](https://demo.happyaddons.com/elementor-pricing-table-widget-demo/) – Create beautiful pricing tables with lots of customizations and sleek look-n-feel using this widget.
+- [**Image Grid**](https://demo.happyaddons.com/elementor-image-grid-widget-demo/) – Simply beautiful, this widget can help you create stunning number blocks with various styles, look-n-feels that's literally going to blow your mind.
+- [**Gravity Forms**](https://demo.happyaddons.com/elementor-gravity-form-widget-demo/) – While using Gravity forms, you may want to change the appearance of the form fields.
+With the Happy Addons, you can spruce up your Gravity forms like a pro.
 - [**News Ticker**](https://demo.happyaddons.com/elementor-news-ticker-widget-demo/) – Want to show updates, popular content or messages on your website?
 With the Happy Elementor Addons Content Ticker widget, you can do this at your disposal with great customizability.
+- [**Twitter Fee**](https://demo.happyaddons.com/elementor-twitter-feed-widget-demo/) – Showcase your awesome team decorating in the Twitter feed mode applying various styles, texts, images, and social links.
+- [**Bar Chart**](https://demo.happyaddons.com/elementor-bar-chart-widget-demo/) – Display charts in an animated and customizable bar form essentially in case of imaging different data and other relevant statistical visualizations.
 - [**Social Icon**](https://demo.happyaddons.com/elementor-social-icon-widget-demo/) – Beautifully insert and display your social links onto your webpage using this widget to easily connect with your site visitor.
-- [**Twitter Feed**](https://demo.happyaddons.com/elementor-twitter-feed-widget-demo/) – Showcase your awesome team decorating in the Twitter feed mode applying various styles, texts, images, and social links.
-- [**Bar Chart**](https://demo.happyaddons.com/elementor-bar-chart-widget-demo/) – Display charts in an animated and customizable bar form essentially in case of imaging different data and other relevant statistical visualizations.
+- [**Post Tab**](https://demo.happyaddons.com/elementor-post-tab-widget-demo/) – Enable users to present your post in multiple workable tabs ideally useful for grouped and related content.
+- [**Post List**](https://demo.happyaddons.com/elementor-post-list-widget-demo/) – List any post elegantly using this widget displaying them in a creative and innovative manner with multiple options to play with.
 - [**360° Rotation**](https://demo.happyaddons.com/elementor-360-rotation-widget-demo/) - Create 360 Degree rotated images for your Products with this widget.
 Flexibility to add auto-rotate or click to the rotation functionality.
 Also, you can add Magnify Button to Zoom-in your pictures.
+- [**Taxonomy List**](https://demo.happyaddons.com/elementor-taxonomy-widget-demo/) - This widget will help you to create a list of posts by sorting categories, tags, post formats.
+- [**WP Fluent Forms**](https://demo.happyaddons.com/elementor-fluent-form-widget-demo/) - Easliy customize and use Fluent Forms using this super intuitive widget.
 - [**Data Table**](https://demo.happyaddons.com/elementor-datatable-widget-demo/) Using a data table on the website is a difficult task if you don't have any coding ideas or knowledge.
 However, the data table widget of Happy Elementor Addons will solve this problem.
-- [**Pricing Table Lite**](https://demo.happyaddons.com/elementor-pricing-table-widget-demo/) – Create beautiful pricing tables with lots of customizations and sleek look-n-feel using this widget.
-- [**Flip Box Lite**](https://demo.happyaddons.com/elementor-flip-box-widget-demo/) – FlipBox helps you to deliver messages in a beautiful way with before and after-effects.
-- [**Post Tab**](https://demo.happyaddons.com/elementor-post-tab-widget-demo/) – Enable users to present your post in multiple workable tabs ideally useful for grouped and related content.
-- [**Post List**](https://demo.happyaddons.com/elementor-post-list-widget-demo/) – List any post elegantly using this widget displaying them in a creative and innovative manner with multiple options to play with.
-- [**Taxonomy List**](https://demo.happyaddons.com/elementor-taxonomy-widget-demo/) - This widget will help you to create a list of posts by sorting categories, tags, post formats.
-- [**Horizontal TimeLine**]
-- [**Social Share**]
-- [**Contact Form 7**](https://demo.happyaddons.com/elementor-contact-form-7-widget-demo/) – This utility widget helps you to integrate existing forms built using CF7 plugin across your web pages without spending too much time.
-- [**Caldera Forms**](https://demo.happyaddons.com/elementor-caldera-forms-widget-demo/) – This widget can help you to display your caldera forms to display on your web pages designed with Elementor.
-- [**weForms**](https://demo.happyaddons.com/elementor-we-forms-widget-demo/) – Designed forms using weForms plugin and looking for a way to display those on your Elementor powered pages?
-This is the answer to that.
-- [**Ninja Forms**](https://demo.happyaddons.com/elementor-ninja-form-widget-demo/) – Use this widget to embed forms created using Ninja Forms to display seamlessly on your web pages.
-Various styling options will help you to look at them even better.
-- [**WPForms**](https://demo.happyaddons.com/elementor-wpform-widget-demo/) – Use this widget to embed forms created using WPForms to display seamlessly on your web pages.
-Various styling options will help you to look at them even better.
-- [**Gravity Forms**](https://demo.happyaddons.com/elementor-gravity-form-widget-demo/) – While using Gravity forms, you may want to change the appearance of the form fields.
-With the Happy Addons, you can spruce up your Gravity forms like a pro.
-- [**WP Fluent Forms**](https://demo.happyaddons.com/elementor-fluent-form-widget-demo/) - Easliy customize and use Fluent Forms using this super intuitive widget.

 New free widgets or features are added every month.
 With all these awesome free widgets, this nifty plugin, not just aims to the trendy and sophisticated WordPress website design philosophy but also effortlessly aligns with any Elementor powered WordPress website design requirements.